EFDA Curriculum

 Clinical Requirements

 An applicant's dental employer must agree to allow the EFDA trainee to perform intra-oral procedures (restorations) in their office during the second semester of the program.
 Students must pass competency assessments during the first semester before being permitted to provide care to patients.
-A preliminary agreement form to be signed by the employer is included in the application packet, and a contract is to be signed by the sponsoring dentist during the first semester.
+A preliminary agreement form to be signed by the employer is included in the application process and a contract is to be signed by the sponsoring dentist during the first semester.

 The Ohio State Dental Board requires Ohio EFDA students to complete at least 80 hours of patient clinical experience.
 In the event an applicant does not have employer support or is not employed, there is limited availability to complete the hours at one of our affiliate clinics.
 This option will require the student to spend extra time in addition to their class day to complete the required hours.
 Clinical/patient experience affiliations include MetroHealth Hospital Dental Clinics in Cleveland, Ohio, or St. Elizabeth Hospital Dental Clinic in Youngstown, Ohio.
-Participation in either of these facilities is subject to facility availability, the needs of the student, and requires current immunizations, facility training and drug testing.
+Participation in either of these facilities is subject to facility availability, needs of the student, and requires current immunizations, facility training and drug testing.

 State Board Examination